platformio/platformio-docs/userguide/remote/index.rst

 ===============

 :ref:`pio_remote` allows you to work remotely with devices from *Anywhere In The World*.
 No matter where are you now!
-Run small and cross-platform :ref:`cmd_remote_agent` on a host machine and you will be able to list active devices (wireless + wired), to upload firmware **Over-The-Air (OTA)**, to process remote unit tests, or to start remote debugging session via OTA Serial Port Monitor.
+Run a small and cross-platform :ref:`cmd_remote_agent` on a remote machine and you are able to list active devices (wireless + wired), to upload firmware (program), to process remote unit tests, or to start remote debugging session via **Remote Serial Port Monitor**.

 Using :ref:`pio_remote` you can share your devices with friends or team.
 In combination with Cloud IDE, you can create awesome things at any time when